-IMPORTANT: If you develop a fever or cough, or loss of sense of smell or taste, or become unwell then you must contact the study team on 0121 371 3178/07766070945 for advice before attending any visit.
+IMPORTANT: If you develop a fever or cough, or loss of sense of smell or taste, or become unwell then you must contact the study team for advice before attending any visit.

 Please note that it may not be possible to enrol everybody that wishes to take part in the trial and passing through the screening process does not guarantee participation in the trial.
 In the case that you are not enrolled in the trial, your data would not be stored beyond the end of the trial.